Adler Mannheim: Adler Mannheim and the NHL

 On 6 July 2010, the Adler Mannheim competed against the San Jose Sharks in the 2011 NHL Premiere Challenge 2010.
 German national player Manuel Klinge scored for Mannheim in the 5th minute, San Jose equalized with a goal by Jamie McGinn (54th minute).
 After Devin Setoguchi scored for San Jose, Mannheim's Jame Pollock scored the equalizer at minute 57.
 In the shoot-out, it was Dan Boyle who scored with the decisive penalty shot for the Sharks.

 In July 2011, Mannheim entered a developmental partnership with the Toronto Maple Leafs of the NHL.

 The Adler participated in the 2011 NHL Premiere series, losing to the Buffalo Sabres 8–3.
 The Sabres (who counted among its players Mannheim native Jochen Hecht) were very well received in Mannheim, and later that season, a contingent of Adler fans traveled to Buffalo and Toronto to witness games hosted by the Sabres and Maple Leafs.

 During the 2012 NHL lockout, the Adler Mannheim became a popular team for the lockout-players again.
 The former Mannheim-players Dennis Seidenberg (Boston Bruins) and Marcel Goc (Florida Panthers) joined the team once more.
 They were followed by Jason Pominville, captain of the Buffalo Sabres and again Jochen Hecht who was a free agent since his injury in early 2012.
-Hecht signed a contract (with a NHL-Out paragraph) until 2014, but after the lockout came to an end, he was offered a new, one-year contract by the Buffalo Sabres.
+Hecht signed a contract (with an NHL-Out paragraph) until 2014, but after the lockout came to an end, he was offered a new, one-year contract by the Buffalo Sabres.
 After the Sabres contract expired, Hecht announced his intention to return to Mannheim to finish his professional career.